katyhuff/2016-07-11-scipy/testing/05-pytest.md

-When you run `py.test`, it will print a dot (`.`) on the screen for every test that passes, an `F` for every test that fails, and an `E` for every test were there was an unexpected error.
-In rarer situations you may also see an `S` indicating a skipped tests (because the test is not applicable on your system) or a `X` for a known failure (because the developers could not fix it promptly).
+When you run `py.test`, it will print a dot (`.`) on the screen for every test that passes, an `F` for every test that fails or where there was an unexpected error.
+In rarer situations you may also see an `s` indicating a skipped tests (because the test is not applicable on your system) or a `x` for a known failure (because the developers could not fix it promptly).
 After the dots, pytest will print summary information.